 Ray graduated from Loyola University in Maryland and went on to earn a Ph.D. in Linguistics at Georgetown University.
 He divided his career between academia and government (DoD).
 In the academic world, he taught at Georgetown University, Loyola University, the U.S. Naval Academy, the National Cryptologic School, the Community Colleges of Baltimore County, and Howard Community College.
 In government, he worked as a linguist, writer, and analyst, focusing on European issues of interest to a broad swath of U.S. Government policymakers.
 He retired in 2013 and is now working part-time as a government consultant and adjunct professor at Howard Community College.
 In his spare time, he is working on a language documentation project targeting one of the latin-derived languages that was spoken in Italy (and still is by some older residents) prior to the dominance of Italian.

 Nancy DeSanti was born in Massachusetts and while growing up, lived in Athens, Greece for 4 years, and in Manila, the Philippines, for 3 years.
-For the past 11 years, she has been a legal specialist with Reed Smith LLP, a top-15 global law firm.
-Prior to that, she was an editor at The Bureau of National Affairs, Inc., a legal publishing company.
+She was a legal specialist with Reed Smith LLP, a top-15 global law firm and prior to that, she was an editor at The Bureau of National Affairs, Inc., a legal publishing company.